ssc-sp/biodata-pipeline-eval/README.md

  - Cause: Program was looking in the root directory (with /remote_empty_fastq_entries.py) rather than locally.
  - Solution: Copy the script to the root with cp remove_empty_fastq_entries.py /remove_empty_fastq_entries.py.
 In the future, this should be resolved in the code.

-There were additional issues regarding writing files needed for the pipeline to run. , so setting the output folder to mounted storage would cause an OSError: [Errno 95] Operation not supported error.
+There were additional issues regarding writing files needed for the pipeline to run. , so setting the output folder to mounted storage would cause an `OSError: [Errno 95] Operation not supported error`.

  - Problem: `OSError: [Errno 95] Operation not supported when attempting to write to the mounted storage.
 Failing to write also causes [Errno 2] No such file or directory since those files cannot be read later in the program.`
  - Cause: Databricks does not support writing to mounted storage.